We provide expert advice, practical support and campaign for single parents

 Property rented from a local council, housing association or housing cooperative is often called social housing.
 Accommodation rented from an individual landlord or letting agency is called private accommodation.

 If you are not working, or are working but on a low income, you may be able to get help from the government towards your rent or mortgage.
 You can apply for help with the cost of rent whether you are living in social housing or privately rented accommodation.

-If you are thinking of living with friends or family, you should still be able to claim benefits as a single parent, although the rules for housing benefit and council tax reduction are different.
+If you're thinking of living with friends or family, you should still be able to claim benefits as a single parent, although the rules for housing benefit and council tax reduction are different.

 If you are falling behind with mortgage payments, get free money advice from one of the organisations listed on page nine as soon as possible.
 These organisations can help you to look at your budget, work out your options and negotiate with your mortgage lender.
 You may also wish to speak to your mortgage lender to see if they can offer any support.